-- Operator - enables definition of how the condition will be executed.
-The execution method may be only set to true.
+- Operator - defines how the condition will be executed.
+The execution method may only be set to true.

 In this particular condition, the operator may be set to trigger the action if the message subject:

-- Actual condition value - here you define the expected value of the condition that will trigger the rule to apply the action.
+- Value - here you define the expected value of the condition that will trigger the rule to apply the action.

 |Fig. 2.
 Configuring the Subject.|

-Please note that the value field depends on the operator and its definition type may differ in regards to the chosen operator.
-What is more, matching is always done case-insensitively.
+Please note that the Value field depends on the chosen operator.
+What is more, the matching operation is always case-insensitive.

-You can use empty email's subject line as a Condition/Exception.
-To do so, when configuring Condition/Exception set Field filter to Subject (see Fig. 2.), set Operator to is equal and leave Value field empty.
-This way, if an email's subject line is empty the condition/exception will be met.
+You can use the subject line of an empty email as a condition/exception.
+To do so, when configuring a condition/exception set the Field filter to Subject (see Fig. 2.), set Operator to is equal and leave the Value field empty.
+This way, even if an email's subject line is empty the condition/exception will still be met.